softwarespot/jquery-bootstrap-purr/README.md

         // then 'draggable' will be ignored
         allow_dismiss_type: 'click', // ('click', 'hover')

+        // Options to pass to the .animate() function when displaying the an alert
+        animate_show: {
+            opacity: 'show', // See the animate() function in jQuery for more details
+            duration: 'fast'
+        },

+        // Options to pass to the .animate() function when closing the an alert
+        animate_hide: {
+            opacity: 'hide', // See the animate() function in jQuery for more details
+            duration: 'slow'
+        },

         // Delay for 'on fade out' in milliseconds
         delay: 5000, // (number)